 What Is a Home Warranty?
 Understanding the Basics

 When a covered item breaks down, you file a claim with your warranty provider online or by phone.
 The company dispatches a licensed contractor from its network to diagnose the problem.
-If the issue is covered under your plan, you pay only a service call fee (typically $75-$125 per visit), and the warranty company handles the remaining repair or replacement costs up to your policy limits.
+If the issue is covered under your plan, you pay only a service call fee (typically $75 to $125 per visit, with $108 being the 2026 average), and the warranty company handles the remaining repair or replacement costs up to your policy limits.

-Coverage begins 30 days after purchase for buyers purchasing independently, though seller-provided warranties during real estate transactions often have no waiting period.
+Coverage generally begins after a 30 to 60 day waiting period for buyers purchasing independently, though seller-provided warranties during real estate transactions often have no waiting period.
 Plans renew annually, giving you flexibility to adjust coverage as your home's needs change.
 Learn more about home warranty costs to budget appropriately.

 How Home Warranties Differ from Insurance and Manufacturer Warranties